 And when the answers are ready?
 Holy.
 Holy.
 Holy.

 That’s when the magic begins.

-If you are ready to live inside of the questions within a beautiful community of Wild Hearted Writers, we open the doors in less than one week for the fall rounds of 30 Questions To Bring You Closer To Your Wild Heart.
+If you are ready to live inside of the questions within a beautiful community of Wild Hearted Writers, we open the doors in less than one week for the 2018 Wild Heart Writing Journey.

 If your living questions are ready for safe space, supportive community and fierce inspiration, come and join us as we dive into the depths of inquiry, the power of story, and the safe space where the answers fly freely.